 Over the past nine years, Hummel created a strategic alignment with Canada’s 2nd oldest independent label, Royalty Records, where Hummel grew her role to oversee the label’s day to day and sat in the position of A&R and Director of Marketing & Promotions for the full-service nationally recognized record label and publisher, with distribution through Sony Music Canada/The Orchard and IDLA.

-Over the last 2 years, Hummel has lent her experience to assist in developing panel topics, social media and marketing efforts and contributions to Unison’s blog series, #SelfCareSunday.
-Kathryn’s hope is to use the Unison platform as a way to engage the music community to develop healthy habits during industry-wide events like the JUNOs, ECMAs, CMW etc, and is meant to be a resource for members of the Canadian music community.
+Kathryn’s hope is to use the Unison platform as a way to engage the music community to develop healthier habits and create safe spaces during industry-wide events like the JUNOs, ECMAs, CMW etc.

 Kathryn is trained and well-versed in the topic of mental health and is focused on bringing more awareness and change to the music industry.
 She is passionate about the need to take better care of our community and assist in creating more services available to both musicians and industry in need.